-Did you know that power outages cost American households $150 billion annually with weather-related outages accounting for $25-$75 billion per year?
+Did you know that a power outage can cost American households $150 billion annually with weather-related outages accounting for $25-$75 billion per year?
 Eight-seven percent of power outages are caused by severe weather.

 New research from Johns Hopkins shows that New York City and other metro areas could see a 40 to 50 percent increase in power outages, due to the nation’s aging power grid and worsening weather patterns.
 Emergency backup power is essential for homeowners to prevent destruction.
 Generators provide power to run necessary household items and can save homeowners from spending thousands of dollars on home repairs.

 Respondents of a Briggs & Stratton survey reported the following common costs during a power outage

 40% had to replace spoiled food

 29% incurred costs for emergency supply purchases to protect their home and family during the power outage (including candles, flashlights, firewood, etc.)

 13% lost wages from having to take time off work